 We’ll keep you updated with all the latest information about Ryanair’s summer of strikes here.
-And behind the scenes we’ll be fighting hard to get passengers the compensation they’re entitled to according to eu261 claim.
+And behind the scenes we’ll be fighting hard to get passengers the compensation they’re entitled to.

 As Ryanair strikes continue, we’ll provide updates as they come in.

 Updated September 26, 2018 – An even bigger Ryanair strike set for Sept 28.